AfzalivE/afzalive.github.io/_posts/2020-10-15-intro-to-jetpack-compose-navigation.md

 # Conclusion

 I think Jetpack Navigation is going to simplify navigation code for a lot of people.
 Like all things in Compose, it is simple to use in most cases.
 In [part 2]({% all_post_url 2020-10-15-multiple-navigation-graphs-with-jetpack-compose-navigation %}), we're going to create multiple navigation graphs in a Bottom Navigation-based UI.

+Found this article interesting, or better yet, found a bug in the article?
+Please comment and let me know!
+{:.faded}

+_Thanks to the [Compose Navigation samples](https://github.com/androidx/androidx/tree/androidx-master-dev/navigation/navigation-compose/samples) by the Androidx Team, and thanks to [Neal Manaktola](https://www.linkedin.com/in/nealmanaktola/) for reviewing this article._
+{:.faded}